klbailey/CommandLine/README.md

 Open the file kamehameha/dragon-ball-jokes.md using the VI command line text editor vi <filename> — Open or edit a file

-Updated the file kamehameha/dragon-ball-jokes.md by removing the first joke you read on the file, finally save and close the text editor
+Updated the file kamehameha/dragon-ball-jokes.md by deleted the first joke on the file, saved and closed text editor.

 The procedure to save a file in vim / vi and quit the editor is as follows: vi filename.